daviddalpiaz/appliedstats/slr.md

 \end{aligned}
 $$

-We then set each of the partial derivatives equal to zero and solving the resulting system of equations.
+We then set each of the partial derivatives equal to zero and solve the resulting system of equations.

 $$
 \begin{aligned}